 Dr. Milner’s articles include treatment protocols for hypothyroidism, ”Hypothyroidism: Optimizing Medication with Slow-Release Compounded Thyroid Replacement” was published in the peer review journal of compounding pharmacists, International Journal of Pharmaceutical Compounding.

-In this interview, we discuss the following topics:
+In this interview, the following topics are discussed:

 In this episode, Dr. Wartofsky discusses the following: